Frequently Asked Questions

 What is the class structure? (groups, size, evaluations)

-Children registered for our Kindergym Classes will be put into groups according to their ages.
+Children registered for our Kindergym classes will be put into groups according to their ages.

 What will my child do in a typical class?